-Through the Enhanced Response to Homelessness Program, the City Council passed a policy to proactively address homelessness, which includes partnerships with PATH, Homeless Intervention Services (HIS), and the Los Angeles Department of Mental Health.
+Through the Enhanced Response to Homelessness Program, the City Council passed a policy to proactively address homelessness, which includes partnerships with PATH, HIS, and the Department of Mental Health.
 These organizations work with the Redondo Beach Police Department and other city departments to provide outreach and needed services to unhoused individuals.
 The City conducted outreach to better understand the community and how to provide efficient services.
-Through the outreach, the City identified three overarching categories of homelessness:
+Through the outreach, the City identified three overarching categories of homeless: